Jötunn: Ancestors of gods and humans

 The distinction between gods and jötnar is not clearly defined and they should be seen as different culturally rather than biologically, with some gods, such as Odin, Thor and Loki being the descendants of jötnar.
 A common motif that often forms the core storyline of Eddic narratives is the unsuccessful attempts of jötnar to marry one of the goddesses, be it through either trickery or force.
 In contrast, the female jötunn Skaði chooses the male Vanr Njörðr as a husband.
-According to Ynglinga saga, she later had children with Odin, from whom kings such as Earl Hakon were descended.
+According to the Ynglinga saga, she later had children with Odin, from whom kings such as Earl Hakon were descended.
 The Vanr Freyr also marries Gerðr, who are the claimed ancestors of the Ynglings.

 Odin also seduces the jötnar Gunnlöð and Rindr and marries Jörð.
 In the cases when gods marry jötnar, they appear to be fully incorporated into the gods and are referred to as Ásynjur in Nafnaþulur.
 Consistent with this, reference to Skaði's vés in Lokasenna and toponyms such as Skedevi in Sweden suggests that despite being a jötunn, she was worshipped in Old Norse religion.

-Association with animals
+Association with wild animals

 One of the tröllkonur who dwell in the wood Járnviðr is a mother of jötnar in the forms of wolves and from whom are descended all wolves.
 This tröllkona has been suggested to be Angrboða, the gýgr who begat with Loki the monstrous wolf Fenrir and venomous worm Jörmungandr who become enemies of the gods.
 Also in Járnviðr dwells the jötunn Eggþér who has been interpreted as either a guardian of the gýgjar who live there or a herdsman of the wolves.
 Wolves are also taken as mounts by gýgjar such as Hyndla and Hyrrokkin, the latter of which using snakes as reins.
 This is further attested in skaldic poetry in which "wolf" is described by the kennings "Leikn's horse", "Gjálp's horse", "Gríðr's horse", while a group of wolves is referred to as "Gríðr's grey herd of horses".
 Wolf-riding gýgjar are referred to as myrkriður ("riders in the night") or kveldriður ("dusk riders").

 Hræsvelgr is told in Vafþrúðnismál (37) and Gylfaginning (18) to be a jötunn in an arnarhamr (eagle-guise) who creates the wind by beating his wings.
 Other jötnar, such as Þjazi and Suttungr are able to become eagles by wearing their arnarhamir, or resemble them like Griðr in Illuga saga Gríðarfóstra who has hands like eagle talons.